MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 - Make sure that there are no moving objects in the background when you take the photos.

-- If the camera that you're using has a high dynamic range (HDR) setting, turn the feature off, and try not to adjust the exposure of your photographs while you capture images.
+- If the camera that you're using has a high dynamic range (HDR) setting, turn off the feature, and try not to adjust the exposure of your photographs while you capture images.

 - Take pictures about one meter apart while you circle the object.

 - If you can, maintain a perpendicular location relative to the object while you take photos.

 - If the object is large, move in a lateral motion from one end of the object to the other.
-Change the height at each pass until you've captured all surfaces.
+Change the height at each pass until you capture all surfaces.

 ## Start a new project

 1. Open Autodesk ReCap Photo.
-When you first open Autodesk ReCap Photo, you'll see the dashboard.
+When you first open Autodesk ReCap Photo, the dashboard appears.

     > [!NOTE]
     > On the dashboard, you can select either **Aerial** or **Object** to create a new 3D project.
 This tutorial covers the **Object** workflow.